Axelman8/Pari_V8_MKI/README.md

 ================

-Future plans:
+**Future plans**: SKIPPED

--> having all user config settings in the ini file's, so updates would only be about flashing a .HEX file.
-No arduino IDE needed
+**-> having all user config settings in the ini file's, so updates would only be about flashing a .HEX file.
+No arduino IDE needed** SKIPPED

 ================